Robotics and AI for Net Zero (EPSRC CDT)

 About the course

-The EPSRC CDT in Robotics and AI for Net Zero (RAINZ) is a joint programme between the Universities of Manchester, Glasgow and Oxford.
-It will train the next generation of engineers in the robotics and AI (RAI) technologies needed to support the UK's net zero agenda.
+The EPSRC CDT in Robotics and AI for Net Zero (RAINZ) is run by the Universities of Manchester, Glasgow and Oxford.
+It trains the next generation of engineers in the robotics and AI (RAI) technologies needed to support the UK's net zero agenda.

 Students on the RAINZ CDT will be trained in both research and commercialisation of robotics and AI technologies to support the lifecycle asset management of critical net zero energy generation infrastructure.